Dash-OS/tcl-cluster/README.md

 handled automatically but can be sent manually if desired.
 We have a few optional arguments that may be included.

+> More Information Coming Soon...

+---

+#### $cluster heartbeat_after milliseconds

+Reschedule the heartbeat so that it will occur after the given time.
+This is useful for when we want to cause a heartbeat to occur sooner than the normal time but dont want to accidentally dispatch tons of heartbeats when multiple services call it, etc.

 ---

 #### $cluster discover